Best Things to do in Las Vegas in Winter

 Another great activity in Vegas in winter is seeing the Holiday Displays at The Park.

-If you’re visiting between Thanksgiving and New Year’s, then this is the perfect spot to get into the holiday spirit.
+If you’re visiting between Thanksgiving and New Year’s, this is the perfect spot to get into the holiday spirit.

 There will be an 80-foot decorated Christmas tree, carolers, and even Santa Claus.
 T-Mobile Arena, right next door, also has an ice rink if you feel like skating.